Bo Daniels steps into chair position at MSRB

 Warren "Bo" Daniels, managing director and head of public finance for Loop Capital, will take over as chair of the Municipal Securities Rulemaking Board Oct.
 1, bringing a three decade career to an organization set to take major steps forward in the coming year.

 Jennie Bennett, associate vice president for finance at the University of Chicago will serve as vice chair.
-On the agenda so far is an updated budget, its first since 2023 after the Securities and Exchange Commission suspended its first proposal under the new rate card model, in addition to the rollout of a new and improved EMMA system that aims to be like Google for the muni market.
+On the agenda so far is an updated rate card, its first since 2023 after the Securities and Exchange Commission suspended its first proposal under the new rate card model, in addition to the rollout of a new and improved EMMA system that aims to be like Google for the muni market.

 "The thing I'm most excited about and looking forward to as chair is just working with the board and the existing staff," Daniels said.
 "The team here is invaluable, they're terrific, they're outstanding and I look forward to that very much."